 Maine Snowmobile Tour: The Forks to Eustis

 Maine has a 14,000 mile interconnected trail network, with some of the best riding right here in Central/Western Maine.
-Northern Outdoors has teamed up with Tea Pond Lodge and Cabins to offer an awesome destination ride, with 3 nights lodging in two of Maine’s top snowmobiling destinations: The Forks and Eustis.
+One of our top riding destinations is heading west to Tea Pond Lodge and Cabins in the Eustis area, providing you with prime riding in two of Maine’s top snowmobiling destinations.
 This snowmobiling route from The Forks to Eustis spans approx 65 miles across stunning scenery – including the popular Grand Falls and the Bigelow Mountain range.